Jessica Killings Brings The Heat In An Impossibly Tiny Red Bikini With Clear Straps

 Jessica Killings put the results of her dedicated fitness regimen on show in her most recent Instagram post.
 The model returned to her page just moments ago to flaunt her phenomenal figure while promoting one of her favorite supplements.

-Jessica was seen taking a sitting by the pool in the hot new addition to her feed.
+Jessica sat by the pool in the hot new addition to her feed.
 She propped herself up on the edge of the water, resting her hips on the concrete ground while dipping her legs in the refreshing water.
 A blue-and-black shaker bottle sat just inches away from her with the 1st Phorm supplement brand label proudly in full-frontal view of the camera.

 In the caption of her post, the 31-year-old detailed a list of things that were hard to regret, including exercising, eating right, and taking supplements such as those from the 1st Phorm brand.
 Her audience, however, hardly seemed to take note of the products she was promoting in the share and were instead captivated by the fitness guru's near-perfect physique, which she showed off in an impossibly tiny bikini that showed some serious skin.

-Jessica sent temperatures soaring as she showcased her gym-honed physique in the itty-bitty red two-piece that left very little to the imagination.
+Jessica sent temperatures soaring as she showcased her gym-honed physique in the itty-bitty red two-piece.
 The swimwear look included a halter-style top with a plunging neckline and minuscule triangle cups that covered up only what was necessary of her ample chest, exposing an eyeful of cleavage and sideboob as she posed.

 The matching bottoms of the set were arguably even more risque, though her followers hardly seemed bothered by the NSFW scene.
 The piece featured a single triangle of fabric that provided the bare minimum of coverage to her lower half, leaving her curvy hips and sculpted thighs well on display.
-It also boasted a tight waistband with thin, transparent straps that were easy to miss upon first glance of the photo, giving Jessica’s swimwear the appearance that it was painted on to her body.
-Further inspection of the image revealed that they were positioned high and tight around her hips, accentuating her tiny waist and flat tummy along the way.
+It also boasted a tight waistband with thin, transparent straps that were easy to miss upon first glance of the photo, giving Jessica's swimwear the appearance that it was painted on to her body.

 "Thanks for the motivation babydoll," one person wrote.

-“Blessing my timeline,” added another fan.
+"Blessing my timeline," another fan added.

-Jesicaaaa you are on fire,” a third follower remarked, adding a string of flame emoji to the end of her comment.
+Jesicaaaa you are on fire," a third follower remarked, adding a string of flame emoji at the end of their comment.

-“Excuse me while I pick up my jaw from the floor,” quipped another fan.
+"Excuse me while I pick up my jaw from the floor," another fan quipped.

 The upload has also racked up more than 5,000 likes within less than 30 minutes of going live.